Anne Helen Petersen: Career

 While a visiting professor at Whitman College, Petersen began writing about popular culture topics for online news and entertainment sites (including the Scandals of Classic Hollywood series at the Hairpin) and found that she enjoyed non-academic writing.
 In May 2014 she moved to New York to write for BuzzFeed News.

 In 2014, she published her first piece for BuzzFeed, "Jennifer Lawrence and the History of Cool Girls."
 She also authored her first book, the non-fiction Scandals of Classic Hollywood, based on her Hairpin series.
 Informed by her scholarship, she continued to write about celebrities throughout her time at BuzzFeed and BuzzFeed News, including Adam Driver, Keira Knightley, Taylor Kitsch, Charlize Theron, Justin Timberlake, Kate Hudson, Margot Robbie, Jennifer Aniston, and Kim Kardashian.

+In 2017, she published Too Fat, Too Slutty, Too Loud: The Rise and Reign of the Unruly Woman, which argued that unruly women had become hypervisible in the "American imagination."
+The book highlights examples of women that had become very well-known and financially successful while frequently being accused of having too much of some quality—for example, being seen as too fat or too loud.

-In 2017, Petersen wrote a piece about actor Armie Hammer, "Ten Long Years of Trying to Make Armie Hammer Happen", analyzing Hammer's star image from 2007 to 2017.
+The same year, Petersen wrote a piece about actor Armie Hammer, "Ten Long Years of Trying to Make Armie Hammer Happen", analyzing Hammer's star image from 2007 to 2017.
 The article became controversial and provoked criticism and backlash from Hammer, film industry figures, and other journalists.
 Subsequently, Petersen received online harassment.

 Her work at BuzzFeed was not limited to celebrities.
 She reported on the COVID-19 pandemic, student loans, Native Americans voting in elections, expanding Medicaid, refugee resettlement, religion, the Harvey Weinstein sexual abuse cases, and bachelorette parties.
 Being a native of Lewiston, Idaho, she was credited with being able to bring a Western small town and rural perspective to a national audience, on issues such as Antifa, gun politics, 2017 Montana's at-large congressional district special election's relation with national politics, and the COVID-19 anti-lockdown protests in the United States.

 In 2019, Petersen wrote a piece on millennial burnout for BuzzFeed News that has had over 7 million views.
 She then expanded that piece into a book that was published in 2020, Can't Even: How Millennials Became the Burnout Generation.

 In August 2020, she quit her job at Buzzfeed News to pursue her newsletter Culture Study as a full-time venture.
 Along with her partner Charlie Warzel, she wrote the book Out of Office: The Big Problem and Bigger Promise of Working from Home, published in December 2021.
 A 2024 Forbes profile described Petersen as "the voice of a micro-generation," those born between 1977-1985.
 The piece reported that Culture Study is "one of Substack’s top newsletters," with 184,000 subscribers.
+In October 2025, Petersen left Substack for Patreon.

 From October 2022 to October 2023, Petersen hosted the Work Appropriate podcast on the Crooked Media podcast network.
-She launched a new podcast, Culture Study, in December 2023.
+She launched a podcast and accompanying blog, Culture Study, in December 2023.